2.2. Default Package

 Understanding the Command

-In English, the command above tells Java to: “run the HelloWorld.class file with FQN HelloWorld and, if that file is not in the present working directory, it should check the bin folder as well.
+In English, the command above tells Java to: “run the HelloWorld class located in the default package and check the bin folder for the .class file it needs.

 You can execute a Java program anywhere on the system as long as you know the fully qualified name of the class containing the main method and the location of that compiled class’s associated default package, assuming proper file permissions.